Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-1-new-years-resolutions.html.markdown

 The reason I’m doing this is that I want us all to do everything we can to solve the climate crisis.

 But yes, it's much easier to speak to strangers than those close to you because it doesn’t involve emotions.
 So I would really encourage people to be brave and go out and speak to people that they don't know.
 Take our fliers and go in a group, so it's clear that you’re representing an organisation.

+> "The reason I’m doing this is that I want us all to do everything we can to solve the climate crisis."

 We go out into town, or to train stations, or to universities, and speak to people.
 I've been surprised at how many people are willing to stop and talk to us – most people do, once they realise we're not asking for money!